marvinknoeller/2021_ta_rg_mk-chirality-dielectric-wires/README.md

 **„Maximizing the electromagnetic chirality of thin dielectric tubes“**

-_By Tilo Ares, Roland Griesmaier and Marvin Knöller._
+_By Tilo Arens, Roland Griesmaier and Marvin Knöller._

 You find all needed Matlab files in the folders.